A veteran’s wartime experience collides with the civilian world upon their return home.

 LTC U.S. Army (Ret), NAAV Board of Directors, Corporate and Individual Donations and Marketing Advisor; Frederick, MD

-CPT U.S. Army (Retired)and NAAV Board of Directors and Manager for
+NAAV Board of Directors and Senior Advisor for Sponsors and Corporate

 Staff and Advisors